-The indigent subsidy must be targeted to the poor.

 Budget Policy Policy set out the principles which 26 March No action required at

 must be followed in preparing 2017 present.

 Medium Term Revenue and

 Expenditure Framework Budget.

 It further ensures that the Budget

 reflects the strategic outcomes

 embodied in the IDP and related

 strategic policies.

 Asset The objective of the Policy is to 26 March No action required at

 Management prescribe the accounting and 2017 present.

 Policy administrative procedures relating

 to the property, plant and

 equipment.

-Accounting The policy describes the basis of Part of Accounting policies need to
+Accounting The policy describes the basis of Part of Accounting policies need

-Policies presentation of the Annual Annual be updated, approved and
+Policies presentation of the Annual Annual to be updated, approved

-Financial Statements in Financial implemented.
+Financial Statements in accordance Financial and implemented.

-accordance with the Generally Statements
+with the Generally Recognized Statements

-Recognized Accounting Practices for year
+Accounting Practices and for year

-and Accounting Standards. ended 30
+Accounting Standards. ended 30

 June 2016

 Supply Chain Policy is developed in terms of 26 March No action required at

 Management Section 1 of the Municipal Finance 2017 present.

 Policy Management Act, Act 56 of 2003.

 The principles of this Policy is to

 give effect to a fair, equitable,

 transparent, competitive and cost

 effective system for the procuring

 of goods and services, disposing of

 goods and selecting of contractors

 in the provision of Municipal

 Services.

-Subsistence Policy regulates the No policy Policy needs to be drafted,
+Subsistence Policy regulates the reimbursement No policy Policy needs to be

-and Travel reimbursement of travelling and supplied. approved and implemented.
+and Travel of travelling and subsistence costs supplied. drafted, approved and

+Policy implemented.

-Policy subsistence costs to officials and
+to officials and Councillors

-Councillors attending official
+attending official business.

-business.

 Credit Control and Debt Collection Policy Policy provides for Credit and Debt Collection Procedures and mechanisms to ensure that all consumers pay for the services.
 20 June 2016 No action required at present.

 Cash Policy was compiled in accordance 20 June 2016 Given the cash flow

 Management with the Municipal Finance challenges faced by the

 and Management Act, Act 56 of 2003. municipality the policy

 Investment should refined, approved

 Policy and vigorously be

 implemented.

 Short-term The objective of the Policy is to 20 June 2016.
-Policy needs to be drafted,
+Policy needs to be

-Insurance ensure the safe-guarding of approved and implemented.
+Insurance ensure the safe-guarding of drafted, approved and

-Policy Council's assets.
+Policy Council's assets. implemented.

-General A current and accurate chart of No policy Policy needs to be drafted,
+General A current and accurate chart of No policy Policy needs to be

-Ledger Chart accounts is an integral part of the supplied. approved and implemented.
+Ledger Chart accounts is an integral part of the supplied. drafted, approved and

-of Accounts accounting systems of the
+of Accounts accounting systems of the implemented.

 Maintenance municipality.

 Policy This chart of accounts is generally

 consistent with the definitions and

 procedures presented in the GRAP

 (General Recognize Accounting

 Practices) requirement as well as

-the General Financial Statistics
+the General Financial Statistics (GFS

-(GFS Classification) and various
+Classification) and various budget

-budget reform processes as
+reform processes as aligned by

-aligned by National Treasury.
+National Treasury.

-Information Aim of this policy is: No policy Policy needs to be drafted,
+Information Aim of this policy is: No policy Policy needs to be

-Technology To promote the professional, supplied. approved and implemented.
+Technology To promote the professional, supplied. drafted, approved and

-Policy ethical, lawful and productive
+Policy ethical, lawful and productive implemented.

+use of Makana Municipality

+information systems;

-Debt Management Policy use of Makana Municipality information systems; • To define and prohibit unacceptable use of Makana Municipality information systems; • To educate Municipal officials about their Information Security responsibilities; • To describe where, when and why monitoring may take place; • To outline disciplinary procedures.
-The objectives of this policy are to: • Record the circumstance under which a municipality may incur debt; • Describe the conditions that must be adhered to by the Municipal Manager or his/ her delegate when a loan application is submitted to 20 June 2016 No action present. required a nt Municipal Manager or his/ her
+To define and prohibit unacceptable use of Makana Municipality information systems; To educate Municipal officials about their Information Security responsibilities; To describe where, when and why monitoring may take place; To outline disciplinary procedures.
+Debt Management Policy The objectives of this policy are to: Record the circumstance under which a municipality may incur debt; Describe the conditions that must be adhered to by the Municipal Manager or his/ her delegate when a loan application is submitted to council for approval; And record the key performance indicators to ensure access to the money markets.
+20 June 2016 No action required at present.